scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 By  on 06/04/06 at 01:36 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/youre_not_doing_anyone_any_favors/#9669)
 []()

 Yes, that puts my uncertainty more precisely, Adam.
 But aren’t the mad-lib and the computer example at odds.
-K &amp; M would accept that the mad lib is language, but deny that is has meaning, except that imputed by a reader.
+K & M would accept that the mad lib is language, but deny that is has meaning, except that imputed by a reader.
 But in your clarification of the computer example, the programmer is in the same position as John and Belle, no?
 A programmer intends for a computer to randomly generated sentences, but intends no single sentence.
 Nevertheless, the single sentences generated have determinate meanings, which are not the product of the reader, no?

 But isn’t that only the case in an artificial language where each term can be stipulated to have only one reference or use?
 In natural langauge where that’s never (?) the case, there’s no determinate meaning without intention, no?